 Scott T. Starbuck’s (AQ8, AQ10 & AQ17) Industrial Oz: Ecopoems (Fomite, 2015) at https://www.amazon.com/Industrial-Oz-Ecopoems-Scott-Starbuck/dp/1942515162 was praised by Bill McKibben as “rousing, needling, haunting.”
 Thomas Rain Crowe, author of Zoro’s Field, added it “just may be the most cogent and sustained collection of quality eco-activist poetry ever written in this culture, this country.”
 Starbuck was a 2016 PLAYA resident in a climate change session where he finished his next book about climate change, Hawk on Wire: Ecopoems (Fomite, 2017).

-Meryl Stratford (AQ12, AQ13, AQ15, AQ16, AQ19-AQ20 & AQ22) is an associate editor for SoFloPoJo, southfloridapoetryjournal.com.
-Her chapbook, The Magician’s Daughter, won the 2013 YellowJacket Press Contest for Florida Poets.
-Her poems have appeared recently in Amsterdam Quarterly, Rattle, and Portside, and have been anthologized in MALALA: Poems for Malala Yousafzai (FutureCycle Press) and Slay Your Darlings (Parson’s Porch Books) among others.
-A video of her poem, “Ruffian,” first published in AQ19, can be viewed at https://youtu.be/AU-LzZ13MJU.
+Meryl Stratford (AQ12, AQ13, AQ15, AQ16, AQ19-AQ20 & AQ22-AQ29) lives with her husband, Richard Magesis, in Hallandale Beach, Florida.
+She is an associate editor for the South Florida Poetry Journal.
+Her chapbook, The Magician’s Daughter, won the 2013 YellowJacket Press Contest for Florida Poets, and her poems have appeared in numerous journals and anthologies.
+A video of her poem, ‘Ruffian,’ first published in AQ19, can be viewed at https://youtu.be/AU-LzZ13MJU

-David Subacchi (AQ15, AQ18 & AQ20-AQ21) lives in Wales where he was born of Italian roots.
-He studied at the University of Liverpool and has published four collections of his English language poetry: First Cut (2012), Hiding in Shadows (2014), Not Really a Stranger (2016) and A Terrible Beauty (2016).
-His Welsh language poetry collection, Eglwys Yng Nghremona (A Church in Cremona), was published in March 2017.
-You can find out more about David and his work at http://www.writeoutloud.net/profiles/davidsubacchi.
+David Subacchi (AQ15, AQ18 & AQ20-AQ21 & AQ23-AQ25) lives in Wales where he was born of Italian roots.
+He studied at the University of Liverpool and has published five collections of his English language poetry: First Cut (2012), Hiding in Shadows (2014), Not Really a Stranger (2016), A Terrible Beauty (2016) and Where is Wales?
+(2019).
+More information about David Subacchi and his work can be found at http://www.writeoutloud.net/profiles/davidsubacchi .